Malawi

 Trade Partners

-The two most important trading partners are South Africa and China, which each account for a share of about 30% of total trade.
-They are followed by the EU and UAE.
-Regional markets such as Kenya and Zambia are among the biggest export markets for Malawian products, though the EU ranks first.
+The three most important trading partners are South Africa, China, and the EU, which together account for a share of about 41% of total trade.
+Regional markets such as Kenya and South Africa are among the biggest export markets for Malawian products, though the EU ranks first.

 Economic Structure